irgb/search-master/README.md

 - Chinese triggers typically don't need spaces
 - Settings are automatically saved as you type
 - Word count for non-English languages (like Chinese) is handled properly - each character is counted as a word
-- Queries from Google homepage or with spell corrections will stay on Google
+- Queries from search engine homepages or with spell corrections will stay on that search engine

 ## Privacy